 Immediately prior to plastic surgery, in most hospitals, a pregnancy test is performed to double-check pregnancy has not occurred since the last pregnancy test.
 Even if the patient assures the plastic surgeon she is not pregnant, a test is still performed for the safety of the unborn fetus.

-The risks of plastic surgery for the pregnant woman are the same as any other surgical procedure, but pregnancy can decrease immune system function increasing the risk of infection after surgery.
-There are also potential issues with anesthesia, fetal monitoring and post-surgical medications required to prevent infection and ease pain.
+The risks of plastic surgery if you are pregnant are the same as any other surgical procedure, but pregnancy can decrease the immune system function and then increase the risk of infection after surgery.
+There are also potential issues with anesthesia, fetal monitoring, and post-surgical medications required to prevent infection and ease pain.

 Plastic surgery while breastfeeding is generally treated like plastic surgery during pregnancy – patients are asked to wait.
 Many plastic surgeons will not perform elective procedures on breastfeeding women, though there are likely more surgeons willing to accept breastfeeding patients than pregnant patients.

 Plastic surgery during pregnancy is not advised.
 Not only will plastic surgeons refuse to operate on pregnant patients, hospitals test for pregnancy in female patients prior to surgery, so there is no way to sneak the pregnancy past the doctor.
 If you have medical issues that require plastic surgery, talk with your obstetrician about the best course of action during your pregnancy.